Before submitting a Surplus Request form, it is the responsibility of the department submitting the form to ensure:

 Some items restricted to use by law enforcement departments or agencies may be unsuitable for redistribution through SWAP.
 Please contact SWAP prior to submitting a Surplus Request Form to see if SWAP can accept your restricted law enforcement equipment or supplies.

-Light fixtures
+Light fixtures - NEW ONLY

 Liquid nitrogen tanks